cybersader/awesome-cybersader/📁 05 - Learning, Notes/BHIS, Antisyphon/WWHF 2024 - Deadwood/WWHF 2024 - Deadwood.md

 4) I assumed I would have good enough internet

 Here's how it all went downhill and how it played out.
 Everything in the Uber and Lyft apps worked when I made the information.
 However, due to using an alias email that forwards to my real one, I got flagged and had to verify my identity with a lengthy process.
 Okay I got that working.
 Now I just had to get an Uber.
 I got two biters, and then they cancelled on me each after about 5 minutes passed.
 It was already 10:40 or so.
 I tried the Lyft app, but then when I went to get a driver, it failed.
 Turns out my cards were locked up and I hadn't set a vacation time range for when and where I would be - rookie mistake.
 I tried then for Venmo as a pay source, but then that app wanted me to verify my identity and the internet was bad which wasn't helping.
 Next, I tried Paypal and it finally worked.
 It took 15 minutes to get someone to bite again up to that point and what was \$110 was now about \$200.
 I turned to go to the rentals, knowing that it was about the same price, but they had closed in the past 5 minutes I was looking at my phone.
 I was locked in.
 All I could do was pray someone would be there, and luckily someone showed up.
 I walked outside to get ready even though they were 9 minutes away.
 I was alone and it was so silent that I could hear my driver in the distance for about 5 minutes before they had arrived.
 Lesson learned...lesson learned. 😆

+Solution to all of this - **buy a rental car before you leave your hometown**
+- that is - if you are in a situation where the airport city is not busy, you have little experience ride sharing, or you're just wondering if transportation will work...especially late at night

 # 2024-10-09